romanbarth/Hi-D/readme.txt

  -----------------------------------------------------------------------

-The software is provided "as is" as a set of MATLAB resource files and is tested under MATLAB version 7.5 (R2017b).
+The software is provided "as is" under the GNU General Public License as a set of MATLAB resource files and is tested under MATLAB version 7.5 (R2017b).
 If you use this code or parts of it in your research, please refer to our publication.